When to seek help

 - Has experienced a stable level or worsening level of stammering over time

 - Has difficulties with pronunciation

 - Has delayed or advanced language skills.

-Even if your child does not fulfill any of these criteria it is advisable to seek help from a qualified speech and language therapist if your child has been stammering for over a month.
+Even if your child does not fulfill any of these criteria it is advisable to seek help from a qualified speech and language therapist if your child seems aware or concerned regarding the stammer.
 This will ensure that you know the best way to help your child to become fluent again.
 It is vital to know that parents do not cause stammering, but there is lots that you can do to help.

 What I offer